xinwenfu/GenCyber/SymmetricKeyCrypto/README.md

 #### Cryptanalysis against Caesar Cipher

 Now let's look at how can we defeat Caesar cipher.
-Let's look at
-this a crypt analysis approach which is called frequency analysis.
+We will use a cryptanalysis approach called frequency analysis.
-As you know Enlish letters have diffrent frequencies of apprearing in text.
+As you know, Enlish letters have diffrent frequencies in text.
 The picture below shows the frequency of English letters.
-If a message is long, letters in the message will have such frequencies.
+If a message is long, the frequencies of letters in the message will be similar to frequencies in the picture below.

 <img src="../Imgs/LetterFrequency.png" width=480>

 How do we use the letter frequencies for cryptanalysis against Caesar Cipher?
-If we know a message is encrypted with Caesar cipher, but do not know the key, we get the ciphertext message and can count the frequency of all the letters in the ciphertext.
+If we know a message is encrypted with Caesar cipher, but do not know the key, We can count the frequency of all the letters in the ciphertext.
-We can identify which letter in the ciphertext has the highest frequency.
+We can then identify the letter in the ciphertext with the highest frequency.
 Then it is highly possible that this ciphertext letter corresponds to the plaintext letter *e*.
 Now you align the plaintext letter *e* over this ciphertext letter.
 In this way, you get the key and the rest of the mapping.
+For example, in the Caesar cipher example, if you find h has the highest frequency in the ciphertext, the key (i.e. shift) is 3.

 ### Poly-alphabetic Ciphers